apache/openserverless-site/content/en/docs/reference/entities/packages/_index.md

 ## Sharing a package

-After the actions and feeds that comprise a package are debugged and tested, the package can be shared with all OpenWhisk and Nuvolaris users.
-Sharing the package makes it possible for the users to bind the package, invoke actions in the package, and author OpenWhisk and Nuvolaris rules and sequence actions.
+After the actions and feeds that comprise a package are debugged and tested, the package can be shared with all OpenWhisk and OpenServerless users.
+Sharing the package makes it possible for the users to bind the package, invoke actions in the package, and author OpenWhisk and OpenServerless rules and sequence actions.

 1. Share the package with all users:

 <!-- -->

-    $ nuv package update custom --shared yes
+    $ ops package update custom --shared yes
     ok: updated package custom

 1. Display the `publish` property of the package to verify that it is